Opinion | Why this International Women’s Day felt so different

 Republicans, however, still cling to a racist and misogynistic leader and paint efforts to update our language and attitudes on race and gender as “political correctness” — or worse, as part of a broader “cancel culture.”
 Their only identifiable political goal these days seems to be suppressing voting, which disproportionately impacts minorities, the elderly and single working parents (usually women).
 (It is noteworthy that on International Women’s Day, the Georgia Senate passed new legislation to eliminate, among other things, no-excuse absentee voting.)
 As a result, their appeal shrinks with every passing election.

 In a multiracial democratic society, such a party lacks the political and moral capacity to govern.
-A party that makes a virtue of exclusion, cruelty and cluelessness may be on the road to extinction — such as the British royal family.
+A party that makes a virtue of exclusion, cruelty and cluelessness may be on the road to extinction — just like the British royal family.
 But unlike the royals, Republicans don’t even amuse the tourists.

 Read more: